aiman-al-masoud/deixiscript/docs/notes/notes.md

 # "Prototyping"

 Defining classes/blueprints (especially a component) from a single prototype (eg: a one-off attempt at creating a component).
+You could accomplish this with Wrapper.copy().

 # Position Getter/Setter trick